If you want to get published, there’s no way around it. You need to write a synopsis for your book.

 2: Follow with the change initiated by the catalyst event / hook

-Write a paragraph which details any major plot turns or conflicts and any other key characters that will be central to the story.
+Write a paragraph (or two short ones) which details the major plot turns, conflicts and mentions key characters that will be central to the story.

 This gives the reader (and you) an idea of what’s to come in the story.
 Think of the ‘new world’ the protagonist (you, if it’s a memoir) enters once they’ve moved from the catalyst event.

-So to use Almost French again – (even though we don’t have the full synopsis, just the back cover blurb) –
+To use the example of Almost French again (even though we don’t have the full synopsis, just the back cover blurb) –as an example

 Put a very French Frenchman together with a strong-willed Australian girl and the result is some spectacular – and often hilarious – cultural clashes.
 Sarah’s clothes, her laugh, her conversation – even how much she drinks – set her apart.